 And yes, there was a time when we had probably the cutest banknotes in the world with animals, nicknamed “zaichikis” for the image of the running European hare at 1 ruble note.

 Well, we see nothing bad in straightforwardness, discipline, equanimity and order!

 And yes, we don’t smile much but there’s a good explanation for that.

 We are always open to meet new people, make friends and learn more about their countries.

 Belarusians are probably the most welcoming people you’ll ever meet.

-We will do anything posible and impossible to make you feel like home and won’t expect nothing in return.
+We will do anything possible and impossible to make you feel at home and won’t expect nothing in return.

 United no matter what

 Differences of habit and language are nothing at all if our aims are identical and our hearts are open.

 We are only as strong as we are united, as weak as we are divided!